sven-hash/docs/src/architecture/network-rewards.md

 Node operator and delegator rewards are determined according to the principles laid out in the section 6 of [Nym Whitepaper](https://nymtech.net/nym-whitepaper.pdf).

-**TODO MAKE 250 MILL AND 750 MILL INTO VARIABLES AND CHECK THEY'RE STILL UP TO DATE**

 **TODO REMOVE SANDBOX REFERENCES**

 Below is a TLDR of the variables and formulas involved in calculating these rewards per epoch.
 The initial reward pool contains 250 million NYM, leaving a circulating supply of 750 million NYM.